directus-labs/guest-authoring/ecommerce-directus/index.md

 ### Create a Cart Context

-A typical e-commerce store usually has a cart for customers to add items they want to purchase into before checking out, let's implement a simple cart functionality using `React-Context`
+A typical e-commerce store usually has a cart for customers to add items they want to purchase into before checking out, let's implement a cart functionality using `React-Context`

 In the `app` directory, create a directory called `context`, inside of it, create a file named `cart-context.tsx` with the content: